-From Figure 5.2, we notice that GR-BB and GP-BB require much fewer number of iterations and less CPU time than GR-F and GP-F, and also achieve the same first-order stationary point with comparable KKT violation.
-Moreover, GR-BB outperforms GP-BB in terms of CPU time and iteration number in the most cases.
-Thus, we choose GR-BB to represent the gradient based class of algorithms in the following comparison.
+From Figure 4, we notice that GR-BB and GP-BB require a much smaller number of iterations and less CPU time than GR-F and GP-F, and also achieve the same first-order stationary point with comparable KKT violation.
+Moreover, GR-BB outperforms GP-BB in terms of CPU time and iteration number in most cases.
+Thus, we choose GR-BB to represent the gradient-based class of algorithms in the following comparison in subsection 5.4.

 We next compare the performance among CBCD variations corresponding to different updating orders.
-In this comparison, we run CBCD-C, CBCD-R1, CBCD-R2 and CBCD-RG to solve the testing problems with n ranging from 1000 to 6000, p=2%n, and other parameters taking their default values.
-The numerical results are presented in Figure 5.3.
+In this comparison, we run CBCD-C, CBCD-R1, CBCD-R2, and CBCD-RG to solve the testing problems with n ranging from 1000 to 6000, p = 2%n, and other parameters taking their default values.
+The numerical results are presented in Figure 5.

-FIG. 5.3.
-Performance of CBCD with different types of choosing working index
+Fig. 6.
+Performance of MOptQR with different types of step sizes.

-From Figure 5.3, we can see that CBCD-C, CBCD-G, and CBCD-R2 have a similar performance with respect to CPU time and iteration number, and are better than CBCD-R1.
+From Figure 5, we can see that CBCD-C, CBCD-G, and CBCD-R2 have a similar performance with respect to CPU time and iteration number, and are better than CBCD-R1.
 Among CBCD-C, CBCD-G, and CBCD-R2, CBCD-C performs slightly better and it is easy to implement.
 Therefore, we will use CBCD-C to represent the CBCD class of algorithms in the following tests.

 5.4.
-Performance Comparison on Random Problems.
-In this subsection, we compare the performance of our algorithms GR-BB and CBCD-C with two state-of-the-art solvers in solving a large variety of problem (5.5).
-We first choose the solver OptM7 based on the algorithm in [43].
-For the other existing solver for comparison, we intend to choose one from MOptQR-LS (manifold QR method with line search8 [3]), MOptQR-BB (for fair comparison, we implement the same alternating BB stepsize strategy as GR-BB to manifold QR method), and MOptTR (manifold trust-region method8 [3]).
-We compare MOptQR-LS, MOptQR-BB and MOptTR to solve the problem (5.5) with default settings.
-The result is illustrated in Figure 5.4.
+Performance comparison on random problems.
+In this subsection, we compare the performance of our algorithms GR-BB and CBCD-C with two state-of-the-art solvers in solving a large variety of problems (5.5).
+We first choose the solver OptM7 based on the algorithm in [33].
+For the other existing solver for comparison, we intend to choose one from MOptQR-LS (manifold QR method with line search8 [3]), MOptQR-BB (for fair comparison, we implement the same alternating BB step size strategy as GR-BB for the manifold QR method), and MOptTR (manifold trust-region method [3]).
+We compare MOptQR-LS, MOptQR-BB, and MOptTR to solve the problem (5.5) with default settings.
+The result is illustrated in Figure 6.